 Block 11.1 (NURS 409.1) – Community and Mental Health Nursing – Clinical

-Clinical experience will focus on management of psychiatric clients in supervised clinical environments.
+Clinical experience will focus on the management of psychiatric clients in supervised clinical environments.
 In addition, students will serve as case managers for clients and study an in-depth community health issue.

 Block 12.0 (NURS 410) – Care of the Older Adult

 This Block focuses on the health care issues and needs of older adults across the health care continuum in various environments.
-The process of aging is analyzed utilizing various theoretical perspectives that include physical, emotional, and social aging and their impacts on the older adult and their families.
+The process of aging is analyzed utilizing various theoretical perspectives that include physical, emotional, and social aging and their impacts on older adult and their families.
 The complex interplay of the political, economic, cultural, legal, and ethical factors that influence health care delivery to older adults is examined.

 Block 13.0 (NURS 406) – Leadership